Hierarchical Attention-based Age Estimation and Bias Estimation: Experimental Results

 \subsection{Implementation Details}

 The age estimation accuracy is evaluated by the standard Mean Absolute Error (MAE) that was used in all previous works.
-The MAE is calculated using the mean absolute error between the predicted age $\widehat{{a}}{_{i}}$ and the ground truth ${a_{i}^{0}}$
+MAE is calculated using the mean absolute error between the predicted age $\widehat{{\emph{a}}}{_{i}}$ and the ground truth ${\emph{a}_{i}}$

 where $N$ is the number of test images.
 The lower the MAE the better the accuracy.
-We used the Vgg-16 \cite{vgg} and ResNet-34 \cite{7780459} CNN backbones that were used in previous SOTA\ age estimation schemes, such that the comparison could be based only on the proposed architecture rather than the backbone.
-Each backbone was first trained for recognition over the training set using the Arcface loss \cite{8953658}.
-The input face images were first detected, cropped and aligned by the RetinaFace detector \cite {RetinaFace} and then resized to a size of 224$\times $224.
-The proposed attention-based aggregation was implemented using a Transformer-Encoder with four blocks, a dropout of $p$ = 0.1, where each block contains an MHA layer with four heads.
-Each input image was augmented to $K=10$\thinspace $\ $ images, such that multiple augmentations were randomly applied with a probability of 0.5: horizontal flips, color jittering, random affine transformation and randomly erasing small parts of the image, adapted from \cite{8954382}.
-We also applied the RandAugment \cite{Randaugment} approach, but achieved no accuracy improvement.
-The classifier in Section \ref {subsec:regression} and the corresponding ensemble of classifiers $\left\{ R_{c}\left( \widehat{\mathbf{x}}\right) \right\} _{1}^{C}$ were applied with $\left\{ a_{c}\right\} _{1}^{C}=\left\{ 1,2,...,75\right\} $.
+We used the CNN Vgg-16 \cite{vgg} and ResNet-34 \cite{7780459} CNN backbones that were used in previous SOTA age estimation schemes, so that the comparison could be based only on the proposed architecture rather than the backbone.
+The proposed age estimation scheme is trained in two phases.
+First, we adapt the CNN Vgg-16 \cite{vgg} and ResNet-34 \cite{7780459} ImageNet-based backbones to face recognition using the MORPH II \cite{1613043} training set and Arcface loss \cite{8953658}.
+We then train the entire proposed solution end-to-end.
+The input face images were first detected, cropped, and aligned by the RetinaFace detector \cite{RetinaFace} and then resized to a size of 224$\times$224.
+The proposed attention-based aggregation was implemented using a Transformer-Encoder with four blocks, a dropout of $\emph{p}$ = 0.1, where each block contains an MHA layer with four heads.
+Each input image was augmented to $\emph{K}=10$\thinspace$\ $ images, such that multiple augmentations were randomly applied with a probability of 0.5: horizontal flips, color jittering, random affine transformation and randomly erasing small parts of the image \cite{8954382}.
+We also applied the RandAugment \cite{Randaugment} approach, but did not improve accuracy.
+The classifier in Section \ref{subsec:regression} and the corresponding ensemble of classifiers $\left\{ R_{c}\left( \widehat{\emph{x}}\right) \right\} _{1}^{C}$ were applied with $\left\{ \emph{a}_{c}\right\} _{1}^{C}=\left\{ 1,2,...,75\right\} $.
 We used the Ranger optimizer, a combination of Rectified Adam \cite{Liu2020OnTV} with the Lookahead technique \cite{Lookahead}, and a Cosine Annealing learning rate decay \cite{SGDR}.
-All experiments are conducted using a single NVIDIA GTX 1080 TI, and the PyTorch framework.
-The loss hyper-parameters $\lambda _{i}$ in Equ. \ref{eq:totatl_loss_term} are set to: {0.2, 0.05, 1, 1} accordingly, where the parameters $\lambda _{1},\lambda _{2},\lambda _{3}$ were taken from \cite{Mean-Variance}, and $\lambda _{4}$=$1$ is in accordance with $\lambda _{3}$.
+All experiments were carried out using a single NVIDIA GTX 1080 TI and the PyTorch framework.
+Loss hyperparameters $\lambda_{i}$ in Eq. \ref{eq:totatl_loss_term} are set to: {0.2, 0.05, 1, 1} accordingly, where the parameters $\lambda _{1},\lambda_{2},\lambda_{3}$ were taken from \cite{Mean-Variance}, and $\lambda_{4}$=$1$ is in accordance with $\lambda_{3}$.